Travel Guide to Leh and Ladakh

-Villagers get dressed in traditional costumes, dance, and sing local folk songs backed by an orchestra.
+Villagers wear traditional costumes, dance, and sing local folk songs backed by an orchestra.
 The festival also showcases musical concerts; Buddhist monks perform mock wedding ceremonies and masked dances.

-One of the most popular Hemis Festival takes place during June / July, Tantric Buddhism’s birthday in Tibet – Guru Padmasambhava.
-The festival is full of colourful handicrafts for sale, colourful masked dances, and traditional music.
+One of the most popular Hemis Festivals takes place during June / July, Tantric Buddhism’s birthday in Tibet – Guru Padmasambhava.
+The festival contains colourful handicrafts for sale, colourful masked dances, and traditional music.
 The Hemis Festival takes place for two days.

 Adventure Activities Ladakh

 Nature lovers and adventurers will find a new and exciting opportunity to paraglide around Leh.
 Trekking has been a long-standing outdoor adventure activity in Ladakh.
-There are trekking options such as the Sham Trek for beginners and more extended trekking tours such as the Lamayuru to Alchi, the ever-famous Markha valley trek, and numerous treks that are two to three weeks long.
+There are trekking options such as the Sham Trek for beginners and more extended trekking tours such as the Lamayuru to Alchi, the ever-famous Markha valley trek, and numerous treks two to three weeks long.

 Here is a list of some of the best treks in Ladakh.

-Those who seek more adrenaline rush can opt for mountaineering trips to either Goleb Khangri, Stok Khangri, and Khangyatse.
+Those who seek more adrenaline rush can opt for mountaineering trips to either Goleb Khangri, Stok Khangri, or Khangyatse.

 Whitewater rafting is another outdoor activity done during July and August on the Indus River in the Leh area and the Shayok River in the Nubra Valley.
 The Zanskar River in Zanskar.
 In addition, one can partake in a camel safari in The Nubra Valley, as well.

 Trips outside of Leh

-One of the most amazing short side trips outside of Leh is the journey towards the Zanskar River.
+One of the most impressive short side trips outside of Leh is the journey toward the Zanskar River.
 You can see hanging glaciers, the oasis of green villages amidst the arid landscape, Buddhist monasteries, and Himalayan peaks.
-The Nubra Valley, via Khardung La pass, another unforgettable trip.
-The Indians love to claim the road to Khardung La as the “highest motorable road in the world”; if you did not know it already – https://jalopnik.com/the-worlds-ten-highest-roads-1561766761
+The Nubra Valley, via Khardung La pass, is another unforgettable trip.
+The Indians love to claim the road to Khardung La as the “highest motorable road in the world”; if you did not know it already – https://jalopnik.com/the-worlds-ten-highest-roads-1561766761.